 What actually allows this shift to occur?
 I wish that I could answer this question.
 It just happens.
 I do sense that it seems to take place when the mind overloads the present experience with too many thoughts and emotions such in the beginning of the lucid dream.
 It has also become possible for me to experience this abrupt conscious awakening during mediation and more frequently during daily activities.

 Free-Falling into Consciousness

 I practice this type of transformation from mind to conscious awareness in any all situations and encounters by simply stepping outside of my head.
 This sounds silly but I can assure you that, with practice, it is possible.
 It will even become a natural response to any situation after you have unlearned the conditioning responses to the minds constant stream of thoughts and emotions.

 It is similar to free-falling in a wave and while floating on the wave, you let go.
-The wave is followed immediately by another wave and another, you completely and unconditionally realize that the wave and the one that follows are not separate.
+The wave is followed immediately by another wave and another; you completely and unconditionally realize that the wave and the one that follows are not separate.
 You accept that the wave is an ocean.
 This can be illustrated as one minute followed by the next, whereby there is no separation between the minutes.
-They are actually unified as one.
+Furthermore they are actually unified as one.
 The key lies in your active perception of this one everlasting moment.